Damien Molony: Personal life

-As of 2019, Molony resides in London and is married with a son.
+As of 2019, Molony resides in London and is married with a son and a daughter.

 Molony began regularly donating blood in 2012, after someone close to him needed blood during their cancer treatment.
 As part of National Blood Week in 2013, he was interviewed in the summer edition of Blood Donor Magazine and appeared on the front cover as his Being Human character Hal Yorke, with the headline "a blood addict giving blood".
 He has since raised awareness of the importance of blood donation and campaigned to motivate others via his Twitter page.
 After completing his 13th donation in February 2017, he encouraged others to consider donating in order to "save lives, burn calories, [and] feel really proud".